 Bio-

-Sofía’s broader professional experience reinforces the hybrid and collaborative nature of her practice.
+Sofía currently works as a researcher at Forensic Architecture.
+Her broader professional experience reinforces the hybrid and collaborative nature of her practice.
 As a researcher with Cooking Sections, she contributed to the CLIMAVORE project investigating pollution in the Tagus River Basin, synthesising hydrological, spatial, and policy data to reveal the entanglement between human activity and aquatic ecologies.
 She also held a production and research role in Waves Lost at Sea, exhibited at Centro Botín (Santander, Spain), where she assisted in the design, documentation, and development of the installation, which examines ecological loss and environmental damage caused by human interventions at sea.

 As Technical Artist and Urban Designer at Cross Works, she developed immersive urban environments and digital twins, integrating GIS data, real-time simulation, and virtual reality as tools for public engagement in regeneration processes.
 Earlier, she trained as an Architectural Designer at JRL in London and at Creus e Carrasco Arquitectos in A Coruña, where she contributed to environmental performance studies and curatorial projects, including the studio’s retrospective exhibition previously shown at the Venice Biennale.